Rural Ireland's Drinks Manufacturers 'Highly Vulnerable' To No-Deal Brexit

 At present, as many as 175,000 people, or nearly 8% of all Irish workers, are employed in drinks and hospitality jobs roles.

-It added that growth in employment within the industry has exceeded growth in total regional employment in six of the seven non-Dublin regions.
+The report added that growth in employment within the industry has exceeded growth in total regional employment in six of the seven non-Dublin regions.

 However, despite the massive growth in hospitality employment, there has been a marked increase in the number of pubs closing down across the country.